-The SCOR Group operates through a Hub structure whereby certain Hub employees provide services to SCOR Group entities operating in the relevant Hub jurisdictions.
-In addition, the SCOR Group has developed centres of expertise for certain services, located in some Hubs, which provide expertise to all SCOR Group entities including SI.
+The SCOR Group operates through a structure whereby certain Hub employees provide services to SCOR Group entities operating in the relevant jurisdictions.
+In addition, the SCOR Group has developed centres of expertise for certain services, located, which provide expertise to all SCOR Group entities including SI.

-As a result, parts of certain critical or important functions may be outsourced to the SCOR staff responsible for carrying out tasks in support of the execution of the critical or important function, in the Hubs in which the relevant SCOR EU entity operates.
+As a result, parts of certain critical or important functions may be outsourced to the SCOR staff responsible for carrying out tasks in support of the execution of the critical or important function.